← Writing

 AI did not give us a new form of intelligence to imitate.
 It gave us a clearer view of something we already depended on, but rarely examined closely.

-Most discussions about AI focus on capability.
-What the models can do, how fast they are improving, and which tasks they might automate next.
-The conversation tends to orbit performance.
+Most discussions about AI tend to focus on capability.
+What the models can do, how quickly they are improving, and which tasks they might automate next.
+The conversation orbits performance, often with a level of excitement that suggests we are one update away from either utopia or irrelevance, depending on the day.

-What is easier to miss, but ultimately more useful, is what those systems revealed about structure.
+What is easier to miss, and considerably more useful, is what these systems revealed about structure.

-Early interactions with large language models followed a predictable pattern.
-You would ask a question, receive a fluent answer, and initially be impressed by how coherent it sounded.
-Then, with slightly more scrutiny, the cracks would appear.
-The answer might be incomplete, based on hidden assumptions, or confidently wrong in ways that were difficult to detect at a glance.
+Early interactions with large language models followed a fairly predictable pattern.
+You would ask a question, receive a fluent and impressively coherent answer, and spend a brief moment assuming the problem had been handled.
+Then, with slightly more scrutiny, the cracks would begin to appear.
+The answer might be incomplete, built on unstated assumptions, or confidently wrong in ways that were difficult to detect at a glance, which is a particularly efficient combination.

-The problem was not that the model lacked information.
+The issue was not that the model lacked information.
 It was that the reasoning process was invisible.

-When the system moved directly from prompt to answer, there was no way to see how it got there, what assumptions it made, or where it might have gone off track.
-The output was polished, but the path that produced it was opaque.
+When the system moved directly from prompt to answer, there was no way to see how it arrived there, what assumptions it made along the way, or where it might have drifted.
+The output was polished, often convincingly so, but the path that produced it remained opaque, which meant you were effectively asked to trust a conclusion without access to the logic that supported it.

-The response from the research community was not to make the models "think" in a human sense.
+The response from the research community was not to make the models “think” in any human sense, despite the language occasionally suggesting otherwise.
 It was to make the structure of reasoning explicit.

 Instead of asking for an answer, you asked the model to show its working.
-Break the problem down into steps.
+Break the problem into steps.
 Consider multiple possibilities.
 Evaluate alternatives before converging.
-Check the result against evidence or constraints.
+Check the result against evidence or constraints, ideally before presenting it with confidence.
+None of this made the system more intelligent.
+It simply made its reasoning easier to inspect, which turned out to be more valuable than it sounds.

-The effect was immediate and measurable.
+This had an immediately positive effect.
 When reasoning steps were made explicit, the quality and reliability of the output improved.
-Not because the model suddenly understood more, but because the structure allowed errors to be surfaced and corrected along the way.
+Not because the model suddenly understood more, but because the structure allowed errors to be surfaced and corrected along the way, rather than being packaged neatly into a final answer and discovered later, usually by someone else.

 This is the part that is often misunderstood.

 The breakthrough was not that machines learned to think more like humans.
-It was that engineers were forced to make reasoning visible, modular, and testable in order to get better results from systems that did not truly understand what they were producing.
+It was that engineers were forced to make reasoning visible, modular, and testable in order to get acceptable results from systems that do not actually understand what they are producing, which is a constraint worth remembering.

 In doing so, they formalised patterns that human teams have relied on informally for years.

-Step-by-step decomposition.
-Structured exploration of alternatives.
-Deliberate shifts in perspective.
-Iteration between reasoning and validation.
-None of these are new ideas.
-What is new is that they have been named, separated, and treated as distinct architectures that can be applied deliberately.
+Step-by-step decomposition; Structured exploration of alternatives; Deliberate shifts in perspective; Iteration between reasoning and validation.
+None of these ideas are new.
+What is new is that they have been named, separated, and treated as distinct architectures that can be selected and applied deliberately, rather than emerging inconsistently depending on who happens to be in the room.

-Inside organisations, these patterns are usually present in fragments.
+Inside organisations, these patterns tend to exist in fragments.

-A team might occasionally break a problem into steps, but not consistently.
-They might explore alternatives, but only when disagreement forces them to.
-They might test assumptions, but often after a decision has already been made.
-The underlying structures exist, but they are not reliably applied or shared.
+A team might break a problem into steps occasionally, usually when it becomes unavoidable.
+They might explore alternatives, but often only when disagreement forces the issue.
+They might test assumptions, but frequently after a decision has already been made, at which point the exercise becomes less about discovery and more about justification.
+The structures are there, but they are neither consistent nor shared, which limits their effectiveness.

 AI research did not invent these patterns.
-It made them unavoidable.
+It made them difficult to ignore.

-In other words, you had to choose a reasoning architecture.
+In other words, you had to select a reasoning architecture.

 Many of the failures we see in teams are not caused by lack of expertise or effort, but by a mismatch between the problem and the structure of reasoning being used to address it.
-A complex, multi-variable problem is approached with a fast, single-path answer.
-A decision that requires exploration is forced into premature convergence.
-A situation that would benefit from multiple perspectives is handled from a single dominant viewpoint.
+A complex, multi-variable problem is approached with a fast, single-path answer because it feels efficient.
+A decision that requires exploration is forced into premature convergence because it feels decisive.
+A situation that would benefit from multiple perspectives is handled from a single dominant viewpoint because it feels aligned.

 The result is predictable.
-Shallow understanding, fragile decisions, and recurring misalignment.
+Shallow understanding, fragile decisions, and recurring misalignment, often accompanied by a growing sense that the team is working hard and somehow still missing something.

 What AI made clear is that the structure of reasoning is not incidental.
-It is a primary determinant of outcome quality.
+It is one of the primary determinants of outcome quality, whether we acknowledge it or not.

-This does not mean that human teams should start behaving like machines, or that conversations need to be turned into rigid, step-by-step protocols.
-Human judgement, intuition, and context remain essential, particularly in ambiguous environments where no amount of formal structure can fully specify the problem.
+This does not mean that human teams should start behaving like machines, or that conversations need to be converted into rigid, step-by-step protocols that remove judgement and context.
+Human intuition, experience, and ambiguity tolerance remain essential, particularly in environments where the problem itself is not fully defined.

 What it does suggest is that we should be more deliberate about how reasoning unfolds.

-Instead of treating conversations as unstructured exchanges of ideas, we can start to see them as systems that can be configured.
+Instead of treating conversations as unstructured exchanges of ideas, we can begin to see them as systems that can be configured.
 Different problems call for different reasoning architectures.
 Some situations genuinely benefit from fast, direct answers.
-Others require decomposition, exploration, or iterative testing.
+Others require decomposition, exploration, or iterative testing, even if that feels slower at the outset.

-The skill is not in applying more structure everywhere, but in selecting the smallest structure that fits the problem.
+The skill is not in applying more structure everywhere, which tends to create its own problems, but in selecting the smallest structure that fits the problem, and applying it consistently enough that the reasoning becomes shared rather than implied.

 This is where the real value sits.